kovach/web2/docs/live.md

 ### Further notes
 see
 [language reference](https://kovach.github.io/web2/docs/)
-for more information.
+for more detailed information.

 # Reflection

-The reflection layer of the system allows us to run anansi programs that operate on other anansi programs, or their provenance graphs.
+The reflection layer of the system allows us to run anansi programs that operate on other anansi programs or their provenance graphs.
 Our interpreter can easily *reflect* a database of tuples, provenance terms, and rules into a secondary database with a fixed schema.
 This allows us to write "higher order" programs that operate over the computation histories of others.

-Up to this point, we have suggested that provenance could be easy to work with;
-now we will demonstrate some graphical programs that do so.
+### Demo

+In the demo above, you can hear me explain a simple live edit.

-The appendix shows a few example programs:
+The appendix shows a few other miscellaneous examples:

+  - go example
-  - program renderer
+  - program self-portrait
-  - simple interactive provenance rendering
-  - REPL, in progress

-### Summary

 # Some Implementation Details